prasannamayil/lingua/README.md

 ## Configuration

+Most componen
-Most components need configuration and we chose to use data classes to represent these configuration objects. `args.py` helps with converting between `config.yaml` and config dictionaries into the respective data classes.
+ts need configuration and we chose to use data classes to represent these configuration objects. `args.py` helps with converting between `config.yaml` and config dictionaries into the respective data classes.

 So for examples the `TrainArgs` in `apps/main/train.py` has a `LMTransformerArgs`, `OptimArgs`, etc ... as children.